samaraluong/geography-game/README.md

 # geography-game
 mini geography game
-the purpose of the mini game is to challenge user to answer some basic geography question the mini game then will return the score for correct answers
+the purpose of the mini game is to challenge user to answer some basic geography questions.
+The mini game then will return the score for correct answers